 Offers similar liability protections for tenants who own pets and can help cover personal property and third-party damages.

-These policies may be especially useful for pet owners with restricted breeds, exotic animals, or pets with a history of behavioral incidents.
-Evaluating your options ensures you’re not left vulnerable to uncovered losses.
+These policies may benefit pet owners with restricted breeds, exotic animals, or pets with a history of behavioral incidents.
+Comparing your options helps ensure you're not left vulnerable to uncovered losses.

 Tips to Prevent Pet Damage Claims

-Homeowners insurance provides financial security to its policyholders.
-However, preventing pet damage can save you time and money while mitigating unwanted stress.
-For example, you can train your pet and learn how to manage your furry friend’s emotions.
+Preventing pet damage can save you time and money while reducing stress.
+You can train your pet and learn how to manage your pet's emotions.

 Avoid overwhelming your pet

-It’s difficult to gauge how your pet will react to new visitors.
-Thus, it’s best not to overwhelm them with many guests at once.
+Predicting how your pet will react to new visitors is difficult, so avoid having many guests at once.

 Train your pet

-You can reward your pet for listening to your commands and keeping up good behavior around visitors.
+Reward your pet for listening to your commands and behaving well around visitors.

 Consult an animal care professional

-Consulting an expert can give you a deeper insight into your furry friend’s behavior and how to manage their excitement or anxiety.
+An expert can provide deeper insight into your pet's behavior and help you manage its excitement or anxiety.

 Homeowners Insurance Companies That Cover Pet Risks

-There are a range of cat and dog-friendly homeowners insurance companies, such as State Farm or Chubb.
+Many cat and dog-friendly homeowners insurance companies are available, such as State Farm and Chubb.
 To get the best policy for you, shop around and compare premiums from different insurance providers.

-MoneyGeek’s nationwide data shows that homeowners pay around $175 per month for homeowners insurance.
-However, the value of your home and the items you own influences your actual rate.
+MoneyGeek's nationwide data shows homeowners pay around $175 per month for homeowners insurance.
+The value of your home and the items you own affect your actual rate.

 You can use MoneyGeek's personal property calculator below to get an estimate.